Fossil Fuel Non-Proliferation Treaty Initiative: 2022

-At the 2022 United Nations Climate Change Conference Vanuatu and Tuvalu became the first countries to endorse a fossil fuel non proliferation treaty.
+At the 2022 United Nations Climate Change Conference, Vanuatu and Tuvalu became the first countries to endorse a fossil fuel non proliferation treaty.
 Tuvalu's Prime Minister Kausea Natano in his speech stated “We all know that the leading cause of climate crisis is fossil fuels”, “ we have joined Vanuatu and other nations calling for a fossil fuels non-proliferation treaty… It’s getting too hot and there is very (little) time to slow and reverse the increasing temperature.
 Therefore, it is essential to prioritize fast acting strategies that avoids the most warming.”

+2023

+In early 2023, the Pacific Island nations of Fiji, Tonga, Solomon Islands and Niue joined Vanuatu and Tuvalu to issue the Port Vila Call for a Just Transition to a Fossil Fuel Free Pacific, which included the call for the development of a Fossil Fuel Treaty.
+The Governments of Timor-Leste and Antigua & Barbuda joined the call for a Fossil Fuel Treaty later that year during the UN General Assembly in September.
+At the 2023 United Nations Climate Change Conference, Palau, Colombia, and Samoa all formally endorsed the treaty.
+On the 1 December, over 100 cities and subnational governments voiced their support for the treaty.

+2024

+At the 2024 SIDS Conference, the Marshall Islands formally endorsed the treaty and were joined by the Federated States of Micronesia in September later in the year during the UN General Assembly.
+Both Pakistan and The Bahamas joined this call in December, bringing the total number of countries working towards the development of a Fossil Fuel Non-Proliferation Treaty to 15 in early 2025.

-Endorsements
+Public Endorsements

 As of February 11, 2022, the initiative "has been supported by 101 Nobel Laureates, 2,600 academics, 170 parliamentarians, hundreds of prominent youth leaders, a growing group of faith leaders, and more than 1,300 civil society organisations, including Catalyst 2030, Limaatzuster, Citizens' Climate Europe, Both Ends and Fridays for Future Leeuwarden."

-On July 21, 2022, the treaty was endorsed by the Vatican.
+On July 21, 2022, the treaty was endorsed by senior members of the Vatican curia.
 On September 14, 2022, the World Health Organization, along with nearly 200 other health organizations endorsed the treaty.
 On October 20, 2022, the European Parliament endorsed the initiative.

-As of November 17, 2022, "Seventy cities and subnational governments worldwide have...signed on to support the treaty."
+As of December 2, 2023, 95 cities and subnational governments have either formally endorsed the Fossil Fuel Non-Proliferation Treaty or signed the Mayors Declaration.
+In early 2023, Pacific civil society organisations came together in Nadi, Fiji to issue the Naiuli Declaration - the first endorsement of the Fossil Fuel Treaty by an entire region's civil society groups.